 The inventory of damage from the devastating fires of October 2017 is extensive but fortunately not total.
 Rather than exhaustively describe it all (which is exhausting) the story is told in the images below.

-- The wee house and kitchen – our main volunteer/guest accommodation and facilities – were destroyed.
+- The wee house and kitchen – both my own and volunteer/guest accommodation and facilities – were destroyed.

 - One volunteer caravan was completely destroyed and the other had its windows melted.